wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 !!!
 Note
     -   FreeMarker version 2.3.30 is tested with WSO2 MI 4.x.x.
-    -   The CDATA will be added automatically and it is not required to specify manually.
+    -   The CDATA will be added automatically when configuring the payload using WSO2 Micro Integrator VSCode extension.

 ```xml
 <property name="user_name" scope="default" type="STRING" value="john"/>